- Art & Events

 Read some of the newspaper coverage of the story:

 and from Iceland...

-The D. plantarius translocation programme continued in East Anglia in 2011 with the establishment of a further new population at Suffolk Wildlife Trust's Calton Marshes reserve on the lower Waveney and a second new focus of population at Redgrave & Lopham Fen.
-In addition, as the planned, a second introduction of spiderlings was made to the 2010 sites.
+The D. plantarius translocation programme continued in East Anglia in 2011 with the establishment of a further new population at Suffolk Wildlife Trust's Carlton Marshes reserve on the lower Waveney and a second new focus of population at Redgrave & Lopham Fen.
+In addition, a planned, second introduction of spiderlings was made to the 2010 sites; the spiders at Redgrave & Lopham Fen appeared to have a two year life cycle and so this was needed to give the new populations a natural age structure.
 Mixed Redgrave & Lopham Fen and Pevensey Levels provenance was, once again, used at the lower Waveney sites while only local provenance was used within Redgrave & Lopham Fen.

 Another new departure for 2011 was the very welcome help of four UK zoos, all members of the British & Irish Association of Zoos and Aquaria (BIAZA), in rearing the Redgrave & Lopham Fen test tubes spiderlings.
 Ian Hughes of Dudley Zoo, Karen Entwhistle of Chester Zoo, Keith Russell of Chessington World of Adventure and Caroline Howard of Lakeland Wildlife Oasis all became foster parents to many tiny spiderlings and suffered all longs hours, anxieties and rewards of this very unusual job!
-This new partnership of BIAZA zoos with the D. plantarius translocation programme brings huge benefits in terms not only of the numbers of spiderlings that can be reared but also in expertise in developing the captive rearing methods.
-As the partnership develops, it will bring opportunities to raise public awareness of the plight of this species, and its wetland habitats, to a huge new audience.
+This new partnership with the BIAZA zoos brought huge benefits in terms, not only of the numbers of spiderlings that could be reared, but also in expertise in developing the captive rearing methods.
+It also brought opportunities to raise awareness of the plight of this species, and its wetland habitats, with a huge new audience.

 Translocations in 2012